mogenslund/liquid/README.md

 #### Salza &lambda;iquid text editor is designed with clojure developers in mind
 The editor is written in pure Clojure.
 That is, there are no other dependencies, not even curses or lanterna!

 I have been using Emacs for many years.
 I have tweaked it a lot and implemented modes, to simulate the Vim way of switching between insert mode and normal mode for navigation.
 I like being able to use the whole keyboard for navigation.
-As you will see in the video below, I am very inspired by Emacs and Vim, but I have choosen not to try to copy or reimplement Emacs or Vim.
+As you will see in the video below, I am very inspired by Emacs and Vim, but I have chosen not to try to copy or re-implement Emacs or Vim.
 I have only stolen the features that I need or like.
 I hope others will just create plugins or extensions to make the editor support other features that they like.

 ![Liquid Text Editor](liquid01.png)

 I could tell a lot about the editor, but I think you should see the video below for a demonstration.

-## Technical video explaining the core datastructure of the editor
+## Technical video explaining the core data structure of the editor
 This video is for technical minded people to get a view of the inside of the construction of the editor.
 Useful for understanding the idea behind the editor or as inspiration for similar projects or extensions of this: [slider01](https://drive.google.com/file/d/0B5Au3PxHCmgBNjJodzNjQ2w4c2M/view?usp=sharing)

 ## Use cases